 Development Type Minimum Number of.
 Car Spaces Multi Dwelling Housing, 1 bedroom dwellings 1 space per dwelling Residential Flat 2 or more bedroom dwellings 2 spaces per dwelling Buildings and Shop-Top Housing: Adaptable Housing in accordance with control C1.9 of the Pittwater 21 Development Control Plan.
 1 space per dwelling in accordance with AS 4299- 1995: Adaptable Housing.
-The provision of parking for people with disabilities must be provi at a rate of 3% of the required parking spaces, excluding parking required for Adaptable Housing.
-Separate visitor parking is to be provided at a rate of 1 space per 3 dwellings rounded up.
-Provision must be made for garbage collection, removalist vans and emergency vehicles.
-For developments with 10 or more dwellings, a vehicle wash bay to be provided.
+The provision of parking for people with disabilities must be provided at a rate of 3% of the required parking spaces, excluding parking required for Adaptable Housing.
+Separate visitor parking is to be provid dwellings rounded up. ed at a rate of 1 space per 3 Provision must be made for garbage collection, removalist vans and emergency vehicles.
+For developments with 10 or more dwe to be provided. ellings, a vehicle wash bay is